China set to overtake Japan in this year's outbound M&A deals

 There is more urgency for Chinese banks to accelerate global growth as the leadership change is poised to precipitate more financial sector reforms, further pressuring margins, bankers said.

-Among the Chinese banks on the prowl are Industrial and Commercial Bank of China Ltd (ICBC) (601398.SS) and Agricultural Bank of China Ltd (AgBank) (601288.SS), which are in pursuit of two separate deals.
+Among the Chinese banks on the prowl are Industrial and Commercial Bank of China Ltd (ICBC) and Agricultural Bank of China Ltd (AgBank), which are in pursuit of two separate deals.

-ICBC is in talks to buy Standard Bank Group's SBJK.J London trading unit, while AgBank is considering a bid for Hong Kong's Wing Hang Bank Ltd 0302.HK, Reuters previously reported.
+ICBC is in talks to buy Standard Bank Group's London trading unit, while AgBank is considering a bid for Hong Kong's Wing Hang Bank Ltd, Reuters previously reported.

 Chinese buyers have also expressed interest in strong consumer and luxury brands overseas, and have managed to ink deals in that space.
 Still, the Shuanghui deal showed China Inc was willing to take on a different target - a large, U.S. pork producer - that came with a serious risk of political opposition.
 After a minor uproar, Shuanghui closed the deal.